Cathy Come Home: Broadcast

 After the first transmission in 1966, the play was repeated on BBC1 on 11 January 1967, 13 November 1968 and again on BBC2 on 11 August 1976.
+It was broadcast in the United States on National Educational Television (NET) on 28 March 1969, capitalizing on Carol White's international success in Poor Cow and I'll Never Forget What's'isname in 1967, and The Fixer in 1968.
 It was also screened by Channel 4 on 31 March 1993 as part of a season of programmes on homelessness, and by BBC Four in a season on the same subject in 2006.
 BBC Four also aired this drama on 5 and 11 June 2003 (shown as part of Time Shift).
-On 31 July 2016 it was repeated on BBC Four as part of a retrospective on 1966 and repeated again on BBC Four on 13 November 2016.
-In 2022 it was shown again on BBC Four as part of a retrospective on The Wednesday Play, then in May alongside an interview with Ken Loach.
+On 31 July 2016, it was repeated on BBC Four as part of a retrospective on 1966, and it was repeated again on BBC Four on 13 November 2016.
+In 2022, it was shown again on BBC Four as part of a retrospective on The Wednesday Play, then in May alongside an interview with Ken Loach.

 Reception

-The play broached issues that were not then widely discussed in the popular media, such as homelessness, unemployment and the rights of mothers to keep their own children.
+The play broached issues that were not then widely discussed in the popular media, such as homelessness, unemployment, and the rights of mothers to keep their own children.
 It was watched by 12 million people – a quarter of the British population at the time – on its first broadcast.
 Its hard-hitting subject matter and highly realistic documentary style, new to British television, created a huge impact on its audience.

 One commentator called it "an ice-pick in the brain of all who saw it".
 The play produced a storm of phone calls to the BBC, and discussion in Parliament.
-For years afterwards Carol White was stopped in the street by people pressing money into her hand, convinced she must be actually homeless.
+For years afterwards, Carol White was stopped in the street by people pressing money into her hand, convinced she must be actually homeless.

 In a 2000 poll of industry professionals conducted by the British Film Institute to determine the BFI TV 100 of the 20th century, Cathy Come Home was voted second (the highest-placed drama on the list), behind the comedy Fawlty Towers.
-In 2005 it was named by Broadcast as the UK's most influential TV programme of all time.
+In 2005, it was named by Broadcast as the UK's most influential TV programme of all time.